Is Aluminum Conductor Of Electricity

 Aluminum's Electrical Conductivity: A Comparative Analysis

 Aluminum is indeed a good conductor of electricity.
-However, its conductivity isn't as high as that of copper, the most commonly used conductor.
+Even so, its conductivity isn't as high as that of copper, the most commonly used conductor.
 While copper boasts a conductivity approximately 60% higher than aluminum, aluminum offers significant advantages in other areas, making it a viable and often preferred alternative in many applications.

 • Conductivity Values: Copper's conductivity is around 59.6 x 10⁶ S/m, while aluminum's conductivity is approximately 37.7 x 10⁶ S/m at 20°C. This difference is important to consider when designing electrical systems, as larger aluminum conductors might be necessary to achieve the same current carrying capacity as a smaller copper conductor.